hemisemidemipresent/btd6-modding-tutorial/README.md

 Mods usually reference Melonloader.dll, the mod helper and most of the files in the Managed folder.

+The [Mod helper wiki](https://github.com/gurrenm3/BTD-Mod-Helper/wiki) has a bunch of useful documentation.

 this video series covers the basics of how to make a mod, although it is a bit outdated:
 [A good tutorial covering the basics of BTD6 Modding](https://www.youtube.com/watch?v=5wXzWSIJm2I&list=PLWFKnf1pcvUuBUrVQouhvhxqOSQRjst7D&index=6)